 In the 1970s and 1980s, the little rounded atomizers of Neo-Synephrine were ubiquitous in medicine cabinets, a bulbous white bottle with a colored top, in either blue or green.
-I think, and perhaps this is just a false memory, though it really does not matter, that Mrs. Nold, my first grade teacher, tended to have one around in our classroom at Norfolk Academy.
+Perhaps this is just a false memory, though it really does not matter, that my first grade teacher, tended to have one around in our classroom at Norfolk Academy around 1970.

 For decades, advertisements showed the little bottles, which sort of blew up and contracted as if to show the power of squeezing them.